Sangha Support Networks

 This interview with Mahasraddha, in which Vajrin talks about an accident that left him permanently in a wheelchair and how this impacted on his Dharma practice and his view on the world, is well worth watching.

-Vajrin is clear that it has been a very difficult time, including five major surgical operations during the pandemic.
-Yet he is articulate and inspiring in explaining how it has also been heart opening and enhanced his capacity for empathy.
+Vajrin is clear that it has been a very difficult time, and inspiring in explaining how it has also been heart opening and enhanced his capacity for empathy.

-To watch or read more of our interviews with Order members living with disability, neurological degenerative diseases and mental health difficulties, click on this link.
+To watch more of our interviews with Order members living with disability, neurological degenerative diseases and mental health difficulties and links to resources, click on this link.